ovska/FlameCsv/docs/docs/benchmarks.md

   DefaultJob : .NET 9.0.0 (9.0.24.52809), X64 RyuJIT AVX2
 ```

-The benchmarks use commonly used CSV datasets.
+The benchmarks use commonly used CSV datasets, and can be downloaded from the repository.

 ## Results